Receive a 10% discount on select SculptureCenter Editions through August 31, 2017. Please contact an Artspace Advisor for more details.

 Other notable artists who have exhibited at SculptureCenter include: Nairy Baghramian, Bill Bollinger, Sanford Biggers, Tom Burr, Liz Glynn, Jeppe Hein, Camille Henrot, Leslie Hewitt, Rashid Johnson, Ilya and Emilia Kabakov, Sanya Kantarovksy, Agnieszka Kurant, Jumana Manna, Rita McBride, Magali Reus, Ugo Rondinone, Aki Sasamoto, Gabriel Sierra, Michael E. Smith, Katrín Sigurdardóttir, Michael Smith and Mike Kelley, Araya Rasdjarmrearnsook, Nancy Rubins, and Anicka Yi.
 SculptureCenter presents an exciting series of special projects by emerging artists through In Practice, an open call program, and offers a dynamic series of public programs and events that feature artist talks, performances, film screenings, and concerts, as well as a publications.

-SculptureCenter’s major exhibition and operating support is generously provided by grants from The Andy Warhol Foundation for the Visual Arts; the Lambent Foundation Fund of Tides Foundation; the New York City Department of Cultural Affairs, in partnership with the City Council; the Kraus Family Foundation; the New York State Council on the Arts with the support of Governor Cuomo and the New York State Legislature; the A. Woodner Fund; Jeanne Donovan Fisher; and contributions from our Board of Trustees and Director’s Circle.
+SculptureCenter’s major exhibition and operating support is generously provided by grants from The Andy Warhol Foundation for the Visual Arts; the Lambent Foundation Fund of Tides Foundation; the New York City Department of Cultural Affairs, in partnership with the City Council; the Kraus Family Foundation; the New York State Council on the Arts with the support of Governor Cuomo and the New York State Legislature; the A. Woodner Fund; Jeanne Donovan Fisher; and contributions from our Board of Trustees and Director's Circle.
+Additional funding is provided by the Milton and Sally Avery Arts Foundation and contributions from many generous individuals.

 a treasure trove of fine art from the world's most renowned artists, galleries, museums and cultural institutions.
 We offer exclusive works you can't find anywhere else.